rinriukato/MotorEase-penJa/README.md

-# MIRACLE
+# MotorEase
 This repo holds the code for the MIRACLE accessibility testing tool.

 # Description
-MIRACLE is a software testing tool aimed at detecting motor impaired user accessibility guidelines within Android applications using Screenshots and XML data from Android testing tools.
-Provided is the information on how to use MIRACLE.
+MotorEase is a software testing tool aimed at detecting motor impaired user accessibility guidelines within Android applications using Screenshots and XML data from Android testing tools.
+Provided is the information on how to use MotorEase.

 # Guideline Appendix